-Not much has happened this year around these parts.
+Not much has happened during the past three years around these parts.
 After my Covid pledge, I went really deep into finding ways to be more useful to society.
-I focused on work and other creative projects.
+I focused on plork and other creative projects.
 During the year, I realized I’m quite happy with the content I have here so far.
-More will follow in 2021, but for now, Mentatul is frozen.
+More will follow in 2024, but for now, Mentatul is frozen.

 Quick, run!
 Flee, before the Miniamba eats up all the electricity in its hungry quest for more bass!
 To be honest, I have no idea what “miniamba” means, but Mari’s delicate voice against this rugged high quality drum’n’bass just made me think that.
 Probably the miniambas are friendly and just want to dance.
 Let it be so!